 read about the theories and associated research that apply to

 attempts to extend some of our trees and fragments back in time.

 This section describes

-projects which should help to fill some of the gaps in our
+projects which helped to fill some of the gaps in our records.

-records.
-Volunteers are sought to help with the work of
+Volunteers were sought to help with the work of extracting or

 - A Fragment linking the Lovelocks of